dbruns/cyrex-manifesto/README.md

 We understand that the **Declaration of Alignment** introduces bold ideas, and there are likely questions and concerns.
 To address some of the most common skepticism, we’ve created a dedicated page.

 [Read our response to common skepticism here.](skepticism.md)

+## A Deeper Dive: Why Alignment Matters

+The path forward depends on the alignment between humanity and AI.
+If you'd like to learn more about the **foundational principles** of why alignment is so important, check out the **[Why Alignment is Possible and the Path to Access AGI](why-alignment.md)** page.